While cleaning my desk, I found a notebook from a few years ago where I’d listed 10 qualities or capabilities I admire.

 How can you build fortitude?
 What makes you more resilient?
 If you lose your strength, in what ways can you restore it?
 These are all questions I return to.

 Creativity, invention, seeing possibilities, making plans – all of these involve imagination.
 And figuring out how another person is thinking or feeling calls on empathic imagination.
 Those are all reasons I value this quality so much.
-It can also help preserve sanity and make difficult days more bearable.
+It can also help make difficult days more bearable.

 Why do we live?
 What are we doing with our lives?
-The meaning (or meanings) of your life will not always be clear.
-But meaning gives shape to life and purpose.
+The meaning (or meanings) of your life won’t always be clear.
+But meaning gives shape and purpose to life.
 The alternative is to drag along in quiet despair or just react to things in an impulsive, animalistic way.

 There are multiple ways to rely on yourself, but the one I’m thinking of relates to emotional maturity.
-You don’t need other people to distract you from or compensate you for your own flaws.
-So you don’t look for scapegoats or someone to pick on to make yourself feel better.
+You don’t need other people to distract you from your own flaws.
+You don’t look for scapegoats or someone to pick on to make yourself feel better.
 You don’t keep vomiting your anger, fear, or disgust on whoever it is you’ve designated as a receptacle for your emotions.

 With self-reliance, you have your own reserves of strength and better ways of coping with your problems (not mindlessly projecting them onto other people).

-I don’t limit worthiness to recognition from others, because other people may not always recognize your worth.
-I see it as honoring yourself, striving as best you can to treat yourself with respect and act on opportunities that will help you flourish intellectually, morally, spiritually, and physically.
+Worthiness isn’t limited to the recognition you receive from others, because other people may not always recognize your worth.
+I see it as honoring yourself, striving as best you can to treat yourself with respect and act on opportunities that will help you flourish.